adityaarakal/instant-express-manager/docs/AI_AGENT_TEST_GUIDELINES.md

 3. Lock it again after changes: bash scripts/lock-test.sh frontend/e2e/modules/banks.spec.ts

+Alternatively, I can adjust my implementation to work with the existing test if that's acceptable.
 ```

 ### Scenario 2: User Asks to Add a New Test